Harshitha-Ebbali/FastQFixer/README.md

 ## Workflow

-When sequencing the same sample across multiple runs, read names can collide when files are merged.
+When sequencing the same sample across multiple runs or lanes, read names can collide when files are merged.
 To avoid this, follow the BELOW workflow:

 1. Merge FASTQ files from multiple runs: